Key Information

 Position Chair of People, Welfare and Search Committee; and a Member of the Education and Standards Committee

-Experience Karina Ellis is a Senior Manager with nearly twenty years’ experience working in and across public services (Local Government and Health and Care Sector including time at NE Lincolnshire Council and in NHS England).
+Experience Senior Manager with nearly twenty years’ experience working in and across public services (Local Government and Health and Care Sector including time at NE Lincolnshire Council and in NHS England).
 Held a variety of key corporate roles focused on strategic leadership and operational delivery in partnership and organisational change; service transformation; programme and project management; planning and performance management.

 Start Date 12/12/2022